Tilton School: History

 The biggest change in the school's history occurred in 1939: a local school district formed, and Tilton School no longer served as the towns' high school.
 Tilton also stopped accepting female students at this time.
 Tilton School was then an all-boys preparatory boarding school until 1970.
 During this period, the school underwent major changes, including the addition of a new gymnasium, library, chapel, dormitory, and the purchase of 49 acre of land adjacent to campus.

 Tilton School's return to its coeducational roots in 1970 led to more changes.
 In subsequent years, two girls' dorms (Moore Hall and Maloney Hall) were built, and more academic and athletic facilities were added to campus.

 In 2013, Chris Burch, Class of 1972, announced at an all-school meeting that he would be donating $1.3 million for the construction of an artificial turf field on the Hill.
 This gift is the largest single donation in the school's history.
 Before the construction of Burch Field, all outdoor sports competitions were held at the Charles E. Tilton fields in Northfield.
 The construction of Burch Field was completed in 2014 and dedicated on October 4 of that year.
 It is the first playing field contiguous to campus and the first in a series of campus developments known as "The Burch Initiative".

+In late 2023, the school announced that the 28th and first woman head of school - Kate Saunders - would be stepping down from the role.
+She is known for leading the school through COVID-19, the Charles E. Tilton Mansion restoration, and the Knowles Hall renovation.

+In January 2024, the school announced that Derek Krein would be succeeding her as the 29th Head of School.